Rays 2B Sogard slugs homer in return to lineup

 HOUSTON -- Eric Sogard homered in the first at-bat of his first start this postseason for Tampa Bay, going deep in the decisive Game 5 of the American League Division Series at Houston on Thursday night.

 "You've got Gerrit, who is probably the highest-strikeout pitcher in baseball.
-We value Eric Sogard as a very high-contact-oriented hitter," manager Kevin Cash said.
+We value Eric Sogard as a very high-contact-oriented hitter," manager Kevin Cash said before the game.

 The Rays were already down 4-0 when Sogard homered on the first pitch of the second inning.